vailingpuppet/blooket-/README.md

     - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Default%20Scripts/All%20Answers%20Correct.js">All Answers Correct</a> - Get all the answers correct no matter what.
     - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Default%20Scripts/End%20Game.js">End Game</a> - End the game even if you aren't the host.
     - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Default%20Scripts/Flood%20Game.js">Flood Game</a> - Flood the game that you are in.
+    - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Default%20Scripts/Kick%20All.js">Kick All</a> - Kick Every Player In The Game
+    - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Default%20Scripts/Remove%20Player.js">Remove Player</a> - Remove a specific player from a game.
+    - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Default%20Scripts/Anti-Ban.js">Anti-Ban</a> - Prevent from your account being suspended (run this every time or use TamperMonkey)
     - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Default%20Scripts/Select%20Any%20Blook.js">Select Any Blook</a> - Select any blook that you want before the game starts!
 Automated by <a href="https://github.com/notzastix">@notzastix</a> on GitHub!
     - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Default%20Scripts/Get%20Answer%20Points.js">Get Answer Points</a> - Get however much of correct answers in the final score you want
 - Deceptive Dinos: